What will you be storing?

 We will seek to minimize disturbance and disruption to the community throughout the construction and operation of our Project.
 During construction, workers will be bused to the work site to limit traffic, and they will not leave the camp during off hours unless there is an emergency.
 Light and noise management plans will be in place to limit disturbance and gravel roads will be sprayed with water to limit dust.

 How many extra trains and ships will this mean for the area?

 We expect 240 cars or 2.4 trains per day at full operating capacity.
 At full capacity, a vessel could be loaded once every three days at the terminal, or approximately 171 vessels per year, depending on demand.

 How will you prevent a spill or other incident?

 We handle hazardous products – so, safety is our top priority.
 Our highly trained and qualified workers will build and operate this project to the highest standards.
 Extensive safety control systems and measures will provide layers of protection to prevent any harm to people or the environment.
 These include containment systems, preventative maintenance, emergency detection and emergency shut down systems.
 Traffic into the Project by rail, vehicle or vessel will be slow and controlled.

 When will construction begin?

-Following regulatory approval, construction can begin in the fourth quarter of 2021.
+Following regulatory approval, construction can begin in late 2022/early 2023.
 Construction is anticipated to take two years.

 532 3rd Avenue West, Prince Rupert, British Columbia V8J 3L7, Canada